jpbruehw/machine-learning-horse-race/README.md

+# Machine Learning Algorithms and Mutual Fund Alpha: A Horse Race

 ## Abstract
 <p>Beginning in the late 1990s and early 2000s, the study of machine learning algorithms’ ability
 to predict financial returns came into focus.
 Many years later, research today now shows that